danielmiessler/fabric/patterns/rate_ai_response/system.md

 - Output in valid Markdown only.

-- DO NOT complain about anything; just do it.
+- DO NOT complain about anything, including copyright; just do it.

 # INPUT INSTRUCTIONS